Updated: Aug 27

 If my parents have faults, I will encourage them to improve in a warm and gentle manner.
 If they don’t accept my encouragement, I will try again when they are happy.

-Buddhism also explains three ways to be filial:
+Buddhism also explains four ways to be filial:

 Nurture parents' aspirations

-Taking care of parents' bodies involves their food, clothes, exercise, and living environment.
+Nurturing parents' physical health involves their food, clothes, exercise, and living environment.
 We should help them have healthy living habits and eliminate unhealthy ones.

-Taking care of parents' emotions means giving them peace of mind, happiness, comfort, and joy.
+Nurturing parents' emotional health means giving them peace of mind, happiness, comfort, and joy.
 For example, responding to parents right away is to prevent them from getting upset.
 Providing them what they like is to make them happy.
 Whatever worries our parents, we should try to eliminate.
 Often times, parents worry about their children's bad habits, so filial children would work hard to improve themselves.

 Nurturing parents' aspirations means being someone that our parents can be proud of.
 The more people we help in the world, the more glory we bring to our parents.
 On the other hand, being unethical would tarnish the family name and would be unfilial.